iAladdin/NoisyTyper-Swift/README.md

 2. [Allow NoisyTyper control your computer using accessibility feature](http://support.apple.com/kb/HT6026)
 3. Done.There is a menu item in your system status bar.

+Special thanks for @shokuninstudio, the artwork and iOS sound theme credits belongs to @shokuninstudio.

 # Contributors

 <a href="https://github.com/iAladdin/NoisyTyper-Swift/graphs/contributors">